mohammadne/ice-global/README.md

 ## Introduction

-`ICE Global` is a simple shopping cart manager that allows users to manage cart items.
-This project was part of an [interview refactor](https://git.ice.global/packages/golang-interview-refactor) for ICE Global.
+`ICE Global` is a simple and scalable shopping cart manager that allows users to manage cart items.
+This project is developed with me as part of an [interview refactor](https://git.ice.global/packages/golang-interview-refactor) for ICE Global.

 The application is live at [https://ice-global.mohammadne.ir](https://ice-global.mohammadne.ir) 🚀